 - It filters LSA3, LSA4 & LSA5 or external as well as inter-area route.

-- It automatically generates Default route in the form of LSA3.
+- It automatically generates the Default route in the form of LSA3.

 - Needs to implement only on the ABR router.

 - No virtual link allowed.

 - We should declare all area router as stub routers.

 This command can use to configure OSPF Totally Stub Area:

 GNS3Router(router-configure)#area 3 stub no-summary